Ashley Lane (boxer)

 Ashley Lane (born 1 October 1990) is an English professional boxer.
-He held the Commonwealth super-bantamweight title from 2017 to 2019 and challenged for the British super-bantamweight title in 2019.
+He held the Commonwealth super-bantamweight title from 2017 to 2019 and the British and Commonwealth bantamweight titles in 2024.

 Professional career

 Lane made his professional debut on 1 April 2011, fighting to a second-round technical draw in a four-round bout against Ryan McNicol at the Park Inn Hotel in Northampton.
 The contest was stopped after Lane suffered a cut due to an accidental clash of heads.
 Lane defeated McNicol in an immediate rematch at the same venue in the following July, winning by points decision (PTS) over four-rounds.
 In his next fight he suffered the first defeat of his career, losing by third-round technical knockout (TKO) against Jonathan Fry in October, before fighting to a draw against future world title challenger, Gavin McDonnell, in March 2012.

 After two more wins and another loss, he faced future British bantamweight champion, Josh Wale, for the vacant British Masters super-bantamweight title on 29 March 2013 at the Barnsley Metrodome.
 After being knocked down twice in the ninth, Lane quit on his stool at the end of the round to suffer the third defeat of his career, losing via ninth-round corner retirement (RTD).

 After three more fights – two wins and a stoppage loss to future world champion Kal Yafai – Lane stepped in as a late replacement to face Dai Davies after his original opponent, Kris Jones, pulled out due to suffering from the flu.
 The bout took place on 24 October 2014 at the Rhydycar Leisure Centre in Merthyr Tydfil, Wales, with the vacant International Masters featherweight title on the line.
 Lane suffered his fifth professional defeat, losing via PTS over ten rounds.